 10 causes for Faded clothing & what to do about them

 Sunlight drying can give a beautiful smell to clothes.
 Germs die, or you believe they do.
-The crispy feel of sun dried clothes is something else.
+The crispy feel of sun-dried clothes is something else.
 All are in agreement on these.
-But bad news is not far behind.
+But the bad news is not far behind.

 Ultraviolet radiation (UV) is the single largest contributing factor in fading of fabrics, carpets and other furnishings; says this reliable article here.
 Heat from the sun is also damaging.